lpshanley/svelte-app-electron/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+An Electron window will open automaticaly.
+You should now seel your app running.
+Edit a component file in `src`, save it, and the app should update automatically with your changes.

-By default, the server will only respond to requests from localhost.
-To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running in production mode